SoK: Log Based Transparency Enhancing Technologies: Essential Mechanisms

 \subsection{Logging mechanism}

-For information held on a system to be made transparent, it must be recorded and traceable~\cite{kroll2021outlining}, for example in the form of a chronological list of events or actions that have taken place, a record of the data used by the system to operate, or even a complete record of any byte in a current or past state~\cite{devecsery2014eidetic}.
+Transparency requires information to be recorded and traceable~\cite{kroll2021outlining}, for example in the form of a chronological list of events or actions that have taken place, a record of the data used by the system to operate, or even a complete record of any byte in a current or past state~\cite{devecsery2014eidetic}.

-Secure logging mechanisms have been of interest to cryptographers for a long time ~\cite{bellare1997forward,schneier1998cryptographic,schneier1999secure,chong2003secure,holt2005logcrypt,waters2004building,ma2009new,pulls2013distributed} and, for the purpose of transparency, have coalesced under the notions of authenticated data structures~\cite{tamassia2003authenticated,miller2014authenticated} and transparency overlays~\cite{chase2016transparency}, which are designed to broadly ensure that the log is verifiably append-only, can be used to lookup information, and is consistent i.e., shows the same information to everyone and does not equivocate.
-In practice, logs are built using Merkle trees or blockchains, although more recent work has also explored the use of append-only dictionaries.
+Secure logging mechanisms have been of interest to cryptographers for a long time ~\cite{bellare1997forward,schneier1998cryptographic,schneier1999secure,chong2003secure,holt2005logcrypt,waters2004building,ma2009new,pulls2013distributed}.
+For the purpose of transparency, they have coalesced under authenticated data structures~\cite{tamassia2003authenticated,miller2014authenticated} and transparency overlays~\cite{chase2016transparency}, which are designed to broadly ensure that the log is verifiably append-only, can be used to lookup information, and is consistent i.e., shows the same information to everyone and does not equivocate.
+This is typically achieved with Merkle trees or blockchains, although more recent work has also explored the use of append-only dictionaries.